 - Product Managers

 Read more about why observers are important.

-I’ll provide a rough outline of the expected deliverables, such as number of concepts or type of concept (a particular page on the site).
+I’ll provide a rough outline of the expected deliverables, such as number of concepts or type of concept.
 Again, this was usually already determined in the statement of work, but it’s good to repeat it here, as not all client stakeholders see the SOW.

 While I wait for the research plan to come back with edits or approval from my client, next I will usually get started writing the screener.
 A topic for another “How I Work” post!

 - How Different Research Lenses Can Result in Different Outcomes

 - Strategies for Avoiding Uncomfortable Situations During UX Research Sessions